blackflash13/blackflash13/README.md

 ## 🚀 About Me

-I am Vladyslav Labenskyi, a **Back-End Web Developer** (specializing in **Node.js applications**).
+I am Vladyslav Labenskyi, a **Full Stack Developer**.

 Software engineer with a focus on back-end developing.
-I have experience with Node.js, PHP and with React.js.
+I have experience with Node.js, React.js.
 Have experience with microservices and monolith architectures.
 I'm a self-motivated and results-oriented developer with a deep passion for the job.
 I have the energy to learn new things and a strong motivation to create new software solution and scale excisting.